hsimpson270/portfolio/README.md

   - SEO: 100
 - [Security Headers](https://securityheaders.com/): A

-### Headers
+### HTTP Headers

 In order to satisfy the requirements of the [Security Headers](https://securityheaders.com/) audit, I created a `_headers` file in the root of my `public` folder which allowed me to control the `Content-Security-Policy`, among other things.
-Setting that value's `default-src` property to `none` allows me to blanket deny any resources and prevent any cross-site scripting attacks.
-From there, I only add additional properties I need for my particular use case.
-More reading on this, as well as the other headers I specified, can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+To learn more, check out my [blog post](https://hunter-simpson.dev/blog/lighthouse-trust-and-safety/).

 ### Open Graph